Lordship of Codiford Farleigh

 Cornwall, England

-The current & 18th Lord & Lady of Codiford Farleigh
+The current & 18th Lord & Lady of the Manor of Codiford Farleigh

 The Lord & Lady of Codiford Farleigh

-Jörg (George) Hubert Dumke, 6th Baron of North Cadbury or Baron de Newmarch, 11th Lord of Blakewell and 18th Lord of Codiford Farleigh, KRO, KStE, (b.
-1964), is a German educationalist and head teacher.
-He succeeded to the title of the 11th Lord of Blakewell in 2010, by conveyance.
+Jörg (George) Hubert Dumke, 6th Baron of North Cadbury, 11th Lord of Blakewell and 18th Lord of Codiford Farleigh (b.
+1964), is an educationalist and head teacher.
+He succeeded to the title as 18th Lord of Codiford Farleigh in 2020, granted by legal authorities and Deed of Conveyance.
+The Baron of North Cadbury also holds the manorial title Lord of Blakewell (Devon).

 As well as his custodian duties as owner of the Lordship of Codiford Farleigh, the Lord has a keen interest in history, especially in British history.